neuroinformatics-unit/datashuttle/README.md

 Datashuttle is a work in progress as has not been officially released.
 It is not ready for use as documented, please await first official release.

-Datashuttle includes tools for automated generation and transfer of neuroscience project directories formatted to the [SWC-BIDS specification](https://swc-bids.neuroinformatics.dev/).
+Datashuttle includes tools for automated generation and transfer of neuroscience project folders formatted to the [SWC-BIDS specification](https://swc-bids.neuroinformatics.dev/).

 * Manage files across multiple data-collection computers by synchronising all data to with a centrally stored project.